 I’ll report back from Myanmar next week, as I’ll be jumping on a plane to head there shortly.
 For those who are interested in visiting, the visa situation is a pain!
 I decided to go last minute to attend a conference, and although I qualify for a “visa on arrival” the process is anything but clear.
 You need a letter from a Burmese business with address IN Myanmar (as well as permission from a ministry).
 Full details are available at this site.
 It is much, much easier to arrange a visa in advance at a local embassy.
 [UPDATE: I have written about Myanmar – Investing, Corporate Structuring and Doing Business in Myanmar]

 From what I’ve seen so far from Indonesia, I enjoy this country.
-However, corruption at the lowest levels, as dealing with police (or the local banjar) can be burdensome for entrepreneurs.
+However, corruption at the lowest levels, as dealing with police (or the local Banjar) can be burdensome for entrepreneurs.
 As for most places around the world, it’s best to enjoy your time here, follow the rules and don’t make too much noise.
-Although it is one of the most largest emerging markets, if you are going to start a business here, you better have a great understanding of the culture, a well connected local partner and deep pockets.
+Although it is one of the largest emerging markets, if you are going to start a business here, you better have a great understanding of the culture, a well connected local partner and deep pockets.
 I’ve written about starting a business in Bali in this post.
 If you are able to start a business, you’ll find incredible local talent for an inexpensive rate.
 The workforce is (by and large) more technically skilled than many other countries in the region, and there are great developers and designers.

 North Korea is the last frontier of Asia – hidden behind a communist veil, much of the society is kept in secrecy.
 I do know some people who have been able to visit and do business in the country.
 Believe it or not, they run a consultancy that teaches social skills.
 I guess that proves that maybe there is a market in NK?
 Recently it came out that Google is trying to penetrate into the economy here, and bring peace to the people.
-This is an admirable goal in my mind, and displays how the free market and private business can accomplish something that bureaucracy and governments could never accomplish in the country – freedom, peace and profitability.
+This is an admirable goal in my mind and displays how the free market and private business can accomplish something that bureaucracy and governments could never accomplish in the country – freedom, peace and profitability.

 China is intimidating.
 A huge market full of opportunities.
 Learn more on how to incorporate a company and do business in China.

 Hong Kong is amazing, I love spending time in this country and it is just so damn entertaining to go out for a night on the town in this city.
-Hong Kong has a great culture – its not overbearing with centuries of tradition, but its deep enough to have caught its voice and be able to proudly proclaim: this is what it’s like to be Hongkongnese.
+Hong Kong has a great culture – it’s not overbearing with centuries of tradition, but its deep enough to have caught its voice and be able to proudly proclaim: this is what it’s like to be Hongkongnese.

 Hong Kong simultaneously both IS and IS NOT China.
 Technically, it is a “special administrative republic” and Hong Kong S.A.R. is an exemplar for an efficient free market economy, yet for all intents and purposes, is subservient to the centrally controlled Mainland.
-Although the quality of life, language, way of doing business, food, travel documents, and a lot of other things are completely different – Hong Kong IS china.
+Although the quality of life, language, a way of doing business, food, travel documents, and a lot of other things are completely different – Hong Kong IS China.

 The food and the people are great, the city is so much fun, and Hong Kong is the best place to open a bank account.
 Scratch That, it is the 2nd best place in the world for banking and starting a business, right behind…

 Singapore is THE best place in the world to start a business.
 I’ve written about Singapore city here, and also here.
-I have a deep respect for the ability of the government to spur entrepreneurship and innovation, and raise the quality of life for a society.
+I have a deep respect for the ability of the government to spur entrepreneurship and innovation and raise the quality of life of a society.
 Living here is a joy, and I love being here for that reason, now if I could only find some interests outside of my work…

 I write too much about this country already.
 I’m redacting my previous statements on the LOS.
 There is “nothing” to see in Thailand, please move along… My advice to backpacking tourists looking to “find themselves” and “see elephants” and “ladyboys” is to stay for a day, visit Phuket and then get out.
 We never wanted you here anyway.